pourmand1376/hugopapermod_english/content/posts/2023/Host-Netlify-CDN-cloudflare/index.md

 > This step has been previously deprecated since `Page Rules` are being replaced ([+](https://developers.cloudflare.com/rules/reference/page-rules-migration/)).
 To fix this problem, go into `Cache Rules` and set it like this.
 > ![](cache_rules.webp)

+> Also, Make sure to enable these settings
+> - Speed -> Observatory
+> - enable `Smart Tiered Cache`.
+> - Caching -> Configuration -> Crawler Hints and Always Online

 I used this way for a long time.
 The only problem is that sometimes (maybe once in a year), netlify IP Addresses change and you have to remove the site and add it again.